patitalabs/bashecitos/README.md

-# Kubercositas
+# Scriptcillos

-Some scripts used to automate some Kubernetes thingies ⛴
+Some scripts used to automate some thingies ⛴